Dental Implants – Big Pine Key, FL

 Additionally, dental implants are known for having an extremely high success rate when placed by a professional.
-Even after 10 years of use, they have an average success rate as high as 98 percent, which should give you the confidence that your tooth replacement is capable of standing the test of time.
+Even after 10 years of use, they have an average success rate as high as 98 percent, which should give you the confidence that your tooth replacement is capable of withstanding the test of time.
 It’s a restoration that, when maintained well, can last several decades without issue.
 On top of that, you don’t have to modify existing teeth just to have them placed, which cannot be said for other methods.